Do Unions Shape Political Ideologies at Work?: Results

-The results show that none of the estimated $\delta^{PRE}_g$ coefficients are significantly different from zero, which indicates that also before the union election contribution patterns evolved similarly across establishments with different voting results.} Moreover, the results indicate whether treatment effects are heterogeneous across vote shares among winning union elections.
+The results show that none of the $\delta^{PRE}_g$ coefficients are significantly different from zero, indicating that, also before the union election, contribution patterns evolved similarly across establishments with different voting results.} Moreover, the results indicate whether treatment effects are heterogeneous across vote shares among won union elections.
 For the composition of contributions from managers, the estimate is significant across all vote share categories above 50\%.
 Thus, the political response of managers does not appear to depend on whether workers won the union election with large or small margins of victory.
 For workers, the effect on partisan support is significant only for vote shares between 50 and 80\% and appears smaller for elections won by a large margin.

-Panel (b) of Figure \ref{fig:rdd_tests} presents coefficients from the DiD model (\ref{model1}) when restricting the sample to establishments with increasingly close election results.
-Establishments with more similar voting results can be expected to be more similar in other characteristics and to be exposed to more similar shocks, which makes the parallel trends assumption more plausible.
-Results are reported in 5\% steps of the union vote share bandwidth around the 50\% cutoff.
+We further examine the robustness of our DiD estimates when focusing on close union elections.
+Establishments with narrowly decided votes are likely to be more similar in characteristics and to be exposed to similar shocks, making the parallel trends assumption more credible.
+Panel (b) of Figure \ref{fig:rdd_tests} presents coefficients from model (\ref{model1}), estimated on subsamples restricted to increasingly narrow union vote share bandwidths (in 5\% steps) around the 50\% cutoff.
 Our baseline results from Figure \ref{fig:event_study} include only elections with a pro-union vote share between 20 and 80\%, i.e., a bandwidth of 30\%.
 Figure \ref{fig:rdd_tests} shows that treatment effects are very similar when instead using all elections.
-More importantly, the results are also very stable when focusing on closer elections.
+Importantly, the results are also very stable when focusing on closer elections.
 Even when restricting the sample to establishments that won with a maximum vote margin of 5\%, we see a positive and significant effect on the composition of campaign contributions for managers.
 Similarly, for workers a maximum vote margin of 10\% already yields a positive and significant effect.